PatrikFomin/Log4NetToSeqLogger/README.md

 https://getseq.net/

-Copy the one class SeqToLog4NetLogManager.cs into your project (or run the demo project)
+Copy the class SeqToLog4NetLogManager.cs into your project (or run the demo project).
+Newtonsoft.json is required unless you change it, see below.

 Configure the url to the Seq server.
 (This is done once during startup)

         SeqToLog4NetLogManager.Configure(seqServerUrl: "http://localhost:5341/");

-Instead of using log4net's GetLogger(assembly/name), you call SeqToLog4NetLogManager.GetLogger(assembly/name).

 Change this: